trunk-rs/trunk/site/content/assets.md

 weight = 1
 +++

 Declaring assets to be processed by Trunk is simple and extensible.

+Trunk is still a young project, and new asset types will be added as we move forward.
+Keep an eye on [trunk#3](https://github.com/thedodd/trunk/issues/3) for more information on planned asset types, implementation status, and please contribute to the discussion if you think something is missing.

+# Link Asset Types
-All assets to be processed by Trunk must follow these three rules:
+All link assets to be processed by Trunk must follow these three rules:
 - Must be declared as a valid HTML `link` tag.
 - Must have the attribute `data-trunk`.
 - Must have the attribute `rel="{type}"`, where `{type}` is one of the asset types listed below.

 This will typically look like: `<link data-trunk rel="{type}" href="{path}" ..other options here.. />`.
 Each asset type described below specifies the required and optional attributes for its asset type.
 All `<link data-trunk .../>` HTML elements will be replaced with the output HTML of the associated pipeline.

-# Asset Types
 ## rust
 ✅ `rel="rust"`: Trunk will compile the specified Cargo project as WASM and load it.
 This is optional.
 If not specified, Trunk will look for a `Cargo.toml` in the parent directory of the source HTML file.
   - `href`: (optional) the path to the `Cargo.toml` of the Rust project.
 If a directory is specified, then Trunk will look for the `Cargo.toml` in the given directory.
 If no value is specified, then Trunk will look for a `Cargo.toml` in the parent directory of the source HTML file.